anna328p/hlcpu/isa/ISA Spec.md

 |  13 | 1101 |   HY |     8 | Top half of IY             |
 |  15 | 1111 |   LY |     8 | Bottom half of IY          |

-This register cannot be accessed by any instructions other than jumps:
+This register cannot be explicitly accessed by any instructions:

 | DEC |  BIN | Name | Width | Purpose                    |
 |-----|------|------|-------|----------------------------|